mickem/nscp-docs/manual/nscp_usage.rst

 * --submit
   To submit a response via any of the passive protocols.

-For details on how to use client mode refer to `wiki /doc/usage/0.4.x/client <wiki//doc/usage/0.4.x/client>`_ for details.

 test
 ====

 This is the famous (?) --test mode of operation which is similar to client mode in many ways.
 The main difference is that test mode runs interactively (in contrast client mode has to have all commands specified on the command line).
 The main use for test mode is when you have problems with your monitoring and need to troubleshoot.

 Start NSClient++ in test mode and see the errors as they happen, this is otherwise difficult to detect.

-For details on how to use test mode refer to `wiki /doc/usage/0.4.x/test <wiki//doc/usage/0.4.x/test>`_ for details.

 settings
 ========

 Used for manipulating the settings store in any conceivable way.
 Everything from switching context to migrating settings to settings keys and generating documentation.

-For details on how to use settings mode refer to `wiki /doc/usage/0.4.x/settings <wiki//doc/usage/0.4.x/settings>`_ for details.

 service
 =======

 Used for manipulating the windows service.

-For details on how to use service mode refer to `wiki /doc/usage/0.4.x/service <wiki//doc/usage/0.4.x/service>`_ for details.

 help
 ====